Philenora aroa

 Philenora aroa is a moth in the subfamily Arctiinae.
 It was described by George Thomas Bethune-Baker in 1904.
 It is found in New Guinea.

 The wingspan is 22–24 mm.
-The forewings are greyish white, with a dark grey antemedial line and a small dark spot at the end of the cell, followed by an irregular dark postmedial line, with a dark grey suffusion in front of the apex.
+Its forewings are greyish white, with a dark grey antemedial line and a small dark spot at the end of the cell.

+That is followed by an irregular dark postmedial line, with a dark grey suffusion in front of the apex.

 The hindwings are uniform greyish white, with a dark termen.